[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 Spin up and spin down eigenvalues are degenerate in this example.

-Here we plot the energies and hole wave functions (squared) of our 6x6 k.p calculation.
+Here we plot the energies and hole wave functions (squared) of our 6-band k.p calculation.
 We have twofold spin degeneracy, thus we only plot spin up values.
 The 9th eigenvalue (and of course also the 10th) has light hole character whereas the first eight eigenvalues have heavy hole character.

 The arrows point to the heavy hole and light hole band edges.